Wellcome Institutional Strategic Support Fund

 Individual Career Support

-Support for early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
+In Hilary Term 2018, small award support up to £10k will be available for early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
+Main award applications will be invited for Trinity Term 2018 with a deadline of 25 April 2018 at midday.

 Interdepartmental Strategic Initiatives